GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

     this file.
 Additionally, ensure that the value for `DEVICE_TYPE` matches the device type for your Sens'it device in your Sigfox backend account.

 1. Deploy the Cloud Function by executing the following command.
 Note: change the value of `region` to your preferred region, and the value of `trigger-resource` to the name of your Pub/Sub topic that the Sigfox integration uses.

-    **Note**: The function is implemented in Python 3 but its runtime environment is in the Google Cloud Functions service.
-    You do not need Python 3 on your local development environment for this tutorial.

-        (venv) $ gcloud beta functions deploy --region asia-northeast1 pubsub_bigquery --runtime python37 --env-vars-file .env.yaml --trigger-event=google.pubsub.topic.publish --trigger-resource=sigfox-data
+        (venv) $ gcloud functions deploy --region asia-northeast1 pubsub_bigquery --runtime python37 --env-vars-file .env.yaml --trigger-event=google.pubsub.topic.publish --trigger-resource=sigfox-data

+    You can select 'y' for the prompt `Allow unauthenticated invocations of new function [pubsub_bigquery]?`.
 The command should return an output similar to this:

         updateTime: [timestamp]
         versionId: [increment]